GageHarmon/DnD-SQL/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Create a virtual environment: python -m venv env.
+3. Create a virtual environment: pipenv install
-4. Activate the virtual environment: source env/bin/activate (on Linux/MacOS) or .\env\Scripts\activate (on Windows).
-5. Install the dependencies: pip install -r requirements.txt.
+4. Install the dependencies: _please see Pipfile_
-6. Run the program: python setup.py.
+5. Run the program: python setup.py.

 # Usage